viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 This example code reads values from a [sensor](https://docs.viam.com/components/sensor/) (an ultrasonic sensor in this example) connected to a robot.

-Assumption: Sensor called "ultra1" is configured on your robot on the Viam app.
+Assumption: A sensor called "ultra1" is configured as a component of your robot.

 {{< tabs >}}
 {{% tab name="Python" %}}